Laws banning gender-affirming health care, critical race theory rank low on priority list of parents

 More than 1,600 books were banned in the 2021-2022 school year, a September PEN America report found, with most banned content featuring protagonists or prominent secondary characters of color and LGBTQ storylines.

-According to the Navigator poll, a majority of Independents trust Democrats more than Republicans when it comes to “looking out for children,” but are more divided on which party cares most about “children’s well-being.”
+According to the Navigator poll, a majority of independent voters trust Democrats more than Republicans when it comes to “looking out for children,” but are more divided on which party cares most about “children’s well-being.”

 Republicans, according to the survey, stand alone in their prioritization of “preventing [children] from being exposed to woke ideas” over protecting them from gun violence.
 More than half of Republican respondents — 54 percent — said shielding youth from “woke” ideas about race and gender is paramount, while just 40 percent said keeping children safe from mass shootings in schools and other public places is a top priority.

-An overwhelming majority of Democrats and smaller majorities of Independents and parents said protecting youth from gun violence is the No. 1 most important issue when it comes to the nation’s children.
+An overwhelming majority of Democrats and smaller majorities of independents and parents of all political affiliations said protecting youth from gun violence is the No. 1 most important issue when it comes to the nation’s children.

 More than 6,000 young children and teens in the U.S. were injured or killed in mass shootings last year, according to the nonprofit Gun Violence Archive, the largest single-year tally since the organization began tracking in 2014.

-In June, Congress passed a sweeping gun safety package in response to mass shootings at Tops supermarket in Buffalo, N.Y. and Robb Elementary School in Uvalde, Texas.
+In June, Congress passed a sweeping gun safety package in response to mass shootings at a Tops supermarket in Buffalo, N.Y., and Robb Elementary School in Uvalde, Texas.
 The measure, which had bipartisan support, has been criticized by Republicans including Reps.
-Marjorie Taylor Greene (R-Ga.) and Lauren Boebert (R-Colo.), who voted against the bill.
+Marjorie Taylor Greene (Ga.) and Lauren Boebert (Colo.), who voted against the bill.

-Rep. Tony Gonzales (R-Texas), who broke with Texas Republicans last year to pass the legislation in the House, was censured by the state Republican Party last week over his vote on the bill and other Democrat-backed legislation, including the Respect for Marriage Act.
+Rep. Tony Gonzales, who broke with his fellow Texas Republicans last year to pass the legislation in the House, was censured by the state Republican Party last week over his vote on the bill and other Democrat-backed legislation, including the Respect for Marriage Act.

-Parents and voters across the political spectrum were also similarly aligned in their prioritization of youth mental health and making childcare accessible to working families but were more divided in whether “curbing climate change” is a top priority.
+Parents and voters across the political spectrum were also similarly aligned in their prioritization of youth mental health and making child care accessible to working families, but were more divided on whether “curbing climate change” is a top priority.